 The overarching goal of my research is to provide a social psychological perspective on cultural transmission.
 I am interested in how human unique forms of culture emerge and, in consequence, where differences between cultural groups come from.
 In order to investigate these questions, my collaborators and I conduct research into social learning and social motivation in infants, young children and adults.

-- Social imitation: I am interested in the motivations and preferences that underlie children’s learning.
+Social imitation: I am interested in the motivations and preferences that underlie children’s tendency to copy other people.
 In this work, I explore how children use imitation as a means by which to affiliate with those around them and form long lasting bonds with their group members.

-I currently hold an ESRC Future Research Leaders Fellowship and, together with Steven Tipper, a project grant from the Leverhulme Trust.
+I currently hold an ESRC Future Research Leaders grant.